About The Credentials

 Art Therapy Certified Supervisor (ATCS)

-Experienced Board Certified Art Therapists who provide clinical supervision may want to consider becoming an Art Therapy Credentialed Supervisor (ATCS).
+Experienced Board Certified Art Therapists who provide supervision may want to consider becoming an Art Therapy Credentialed Supervisor (ATCS).
 The ATCS is designed for ATR-BCs who have acquired specific training and skills in clinical supervision.
-Working with an ATCS ensures that current art therapy students and early-career practitioners receive the best art therapy clinical supervision available.
+Working with an ATCS ensures that current art therapy students and early-career practitioners receive the best art therapy supervision available.

 All ATCB credential holders must abide by the ATCB Code of Ethics, Conduct, and Disciplinary Procedures.
 Those who hold ATCB credentials are required to adhere to these parameters of ethical practice.